haiwen/seafile-admin-docs/manual/setup/k8s_single_node.md

     - With different service name
     - With different server port

-    Please modfiy the files in `/opt/seafile-data/seafile/conf` to make correct the configurations for above services, otherwise the Seafile server cannot start normally.
+    Please modfiy the files in `/opt/seafile-data/seafile/conf` (especially the `seafevents.conf`, `seafile.conf` and `seahub_settings.py`) to make correct the configurations for above services, otherwise the Seafile server cannot start normally.
 Then restart Seafile server:

     ```sh
     kubectl delete -f /opt/seafile-k8s-yaml/